 Third conviction carries a fine of up to $10,000 and/or jail time of 2–10 years.

-In addition, BWIs can be used to enhance DWI offenses.
-A person may also be charged with a habitual count (carries 25 years to life in prison) on a felony BWI/DWI with the underlying two prior felony convictions.
+In addition, the State can use BWIs to enhance DWI offenses.
+They may also charge a person with a habitual count (carries 25 years to life in prison) on a felony BWI/DWI with the underlying two prior felony convictions.